 History of PEOs

-Axcet HR Solutions has been around for over 30 years, which dates back to the same time the PEO model came about.
-And since that time, the PEO world has grown significantly.
-In fact, according to the National Association of Professional Employer Organizations (NAPEO), PEOs provide services to between 156,000 and 180,000 small and mid-sized businesses, employing between 2.7 and 3.4 million people!
-Yet when many business owners hear “PEO”, they still don’t understand exactly what they are and how much benefit they provide to small and medium-sized businesses.
+Axcet HR Solutions has been around for more than 30 years, dating back to the same time the PEO model came about.
+Since that time, the PEO world has grown significantly.
+In fact, according to the National Association of Professional Employer Organizations (NAPEO), PEOs provide services to 175,000 small and mid-sized businesses, employing 3.7 million people.
+Yet, when many business owners hear “PEO,” they still don’t understand exactly what professional employer organizations are and how much benefit they provide to small and medium-sized businesses.

 What is a PEO?

+However, there’s a difference between a PEO and a certified PEO.
 When you select a PEO that isn’t certified, you’re putting your company at risk.
 If you think about it, would you choose a bank that wasn’t insured by the FDIC?
 Probably not.
-So, here are some of the top differentiating factors when choosing a CPEO:

-- Burden of Tax Liability.
-In a traditional arrangement with an uncertified PEO, the IRS held both the PEO and the client liable in regards to paying federal employment taxes.
-So, if a client had paid the taxes to the PEO, but the PEO didn’t pay their client’s employment taxes to the IRS, the IRS could go after the client even though the client had already paid the taxes to the PEO.
-But, under the Small Business Efficiency Act (SBEA), it is clear a CPEO is solely liable for the payment of federal employment taxes on wages it pays to worksite employees.
-When a client issues payment to the CPEO, the IRS can’t come back to the client to collect.
-The CPEO is held liable.
+1. Burden of Tax Liability.
+In a traditional arrangement with an uncertified PEO, the IRS holds both the PEO and the client liable for paying federal employment taxes.
+So, if a client had paid the taxes to the PEO, but the PEO didn’t pay the client’s employment taxes to the IRS, the IRS could come after the client, even though the client had already paid the taxes to the PEO.
+However, under the Small Business Efficiency Act (SBEA), which treats CPEOs as employers for employment tax purposes, it is clear a CPEO is solely responsible for the payment of federal employment taxes on wages it pays to worksite employees.
+After a client has issued payment to the CPEO, the IRS can’t come back to the client to collect.
+The certified PEO is held liable.

-- Tax Credits.
-Oftentimes, business owners worry about losing tax credits when choosing to enter into a PEO arrangement.
-The SBEA sets forth when businesses choose a CPEO they maintain the ability to retain certain tax credits.
+2. Tax Credits.
+Often, business owners worry about losing tax credits when choosing to enter into a PEO arrangement.
+When businesses choose a CPEO, they maintain the ability to retain certain tax credits, according to the SBEA.

-- Wage-Base Restart.
-In a non-certified PEO relationship, switching to a different PEO mid-fiscal year came with tax penalties due to a change in the Federal Employer Identification Number (FEIN).
-This can result in double taxes being paid.
-According to the SBEA, businesses in a CPEO agreement will not be subject to a wage base reset.
+3. Wage-Base Restart.
+In a non-certified PEO relationship, switching to a different PEO mid-fiscal year comes with tax penalties due to a change in the Federal Employer Identification Number (FEIN).
+This can result in a smaller employer having to pay double taxes.
+According to the SBEA, businesses in a CPEO agreement will not be subject to a wage-base reset.
 Therefore, they will not have to double pay certain taxes.

-- Peace of Mind.
-Businesses who partner with a Certified PEO have added peace of mind knowing the PEO they selected has met rigorous background and experience stipulations, along with strict financial requirements.
+4. Peace of Mind.
+Businesses who partner with a certified PEO have added peace of mind knowing the CPEO has met rigorous background and experience stipulations, along with strict financial requirements.
 A certified PEO is simply the smarter, safer choice.

-The IRS does not endorse any particular certified professional employer organization.
-For more information on certified professional employer organizations, go to www.irs.gov.
+* The IRS does not endorse any particular certified professional employer organization.
+For more information on CPEOs, go to www.irs.gov.